FlashSystems/CheckUnits/README.md

 Report units that where stopped because they are in conflict with an other unit.

+### -r *Restarts*

+Allows to specify the number of restarts after which a warning is issued for a unit.

 ### -i *Unit*

 Ignores the given unit.
 This option can be passed multiple times to ignore multiple units.